Greening Plastics in Senegal

 Passive samplers have numerous advantages.
 They are easy to use, cheap and can be used anywhere.
 Of course, the samples still have to be analysed in a laboratory.
 But when there are large numbers, the costs are not as high as might be expected and it is no longer necessary to send expensive professionals into the field with complex measuring equipment.
 This makes passive sampling ideal for measuring environmental quality in developing countries because everyone can take samples.

-Greening Plastics is being funded by ViaWater, a financing programme of the Dutch Ministry of Foreign Affairs for innovative solutions to problems with water in African cities.
-The partners are an Italian NGO, Lvia, who have been working on waste management in Senegal for some time now, and DMS, a local start-up that makes plastic products from recycled plastic.
+Greening Plastics is funded by ViaWater, a funding program of the Ministry of Foreign Affairs for innovative solutions to water problems in African cities.
+Partners are Lvia, an Italian NGO that has been involved in waste management in Senegal for a long time, and DMS, a local start-up that makes plastic products from recycled plastic.